storpool/ixgbevf-udevhelper/README.md

 Default: VFNAME_TEMPLATE="_PFNAME__vf_VFID_"

 * List of PCI slots on which to enable VF
-Comma separated list of PCI_SLOT_NAMES PCI_SLOT_LIST="<PCI_SLOT_NAME>[,...]"
+Comma or space separated list of PCI_SLOT_NAMES PCI_SLOT_LIST="<PCI_SLOT_NAME>[,...]"

 * Number of VF interfaces to bring up.
-Comma separated list corresponding to each PCI_SLOT from above PCI_NUMVFS_LIST="<number>[,...]"
+Comma or space separated list corresponding to each PCI_SLOT from above PCI_NUMVFS_LIST="<number>[,...]"

 * VLAN_ID for VF interface